SatireLabs/SolPunks-Truth-Project/README.md

 ![Our Partners](assets/brand-support.png)

-# FIND YOUR PERFECT "DUMB"
+# Find Your "Dumb"
-**DON'T LET SOLPUNKS GET DISCOVERED.
+**Don't let SolPunks get discovered.
 Help keep crypto & NFT pure and sacred.**
 We don’t expect most people to YOLO their life savings into Dumb SolPunks (despite their long-term value being 100K SOL each).

 But consider making your profile picture a Dumb SolPunk.